tinybirdco/mockingbird/apps/docs/pages/index.md

 # Mockingbird

-Mockingbird is a flexible, synthetic, streaming data generator.
+Mockingbird is a mock streaming data generator.

 It is FOSS & available as a library, CLI or UI.